kataras/build-a-better-web-together/render_rest.md

 [This is a package](https://github.com/kataras/iris/tree/master/rest)

-Provides functionality for easily, one line, rendering JSON, XML, text and binary data.
+Provides functionality for easily rendering JSON, XML, text and binary data.

 ## Config